Motorhoming the Gibb River Road

 However, you still have the river and creek crossings and you could certainly run into problems there.
 Another issue is that the camping areas you mention are not on the Gibb River Road itself.
 They are all on side tracks and those are usually just tracks.

 I really don't know how you would go.
-I suspect most people will tell you that it's impossible.
-I personally think you would probably get through ok if the trip is scheduled for later in the year (July onwards), but I can't predict how some of the crossings will look after the next wet.
+I suspect most people will tell you that it's impossible, but fact is busses and even low sports cars have made it along that road at times.
+I personally think you could probably get through if the trip is scheduled for later in the year (July onwards) and the road has been graded not too long before.
+But I can't predict how some of the crossings will look after the next wet.

-My problem when answering this is that the question is so unusual.
-I don't think this has been done before, so it's not something anyone ever thinks about.
-When I drove along anywhere there I never looked at the road, wondering if a bus would make it through or not.
+My problem when answering this is that the question is so unusual, so it's not something I ever think about.
+When I drive along anywhere there I never look at the road, wondering if a bus would make it through or not.
 And to try and give an accurate answer from memory, even only a few weeks later, is impossible.

 By the way, here is a question from another reader who wants to do the Gibb River Road in a bus.